 Using Qt Bridge for Adobe Photoshop

-To get the best results when you use Qt Bridge for Adobe Photoshop to export designs from Adobe Photoshop to Qt Design Studio, follow these guidelines when working with Photoshop:
+To get the best results when you use Qt Bridge for Adobe Photoshop to export designs from Adobe Photoshop for importing them to Qt Design Studio, follow these guidelines when working with Photoshop:

 - Arrange your art into artboards and organize it into groups and layers that are imported into Qt Design Studio as separate files, depending on the choices you make when exporting designs.

 - Use the Type tool to make sure that all of your text labels are exported to Text items.

 - Store all assets in vector format to be able to easily rescale them for different screen sizes and resolutions.

 To use the fonts that you use in Photoshop also in Qt Design Studio, you need to load them to Qt Design Studio.
 Qt Design Studio deploys them to devices when you preview the UI.
 For more information, see Using Custom Fonts.

 The relationships between the groups and layers on an artboard are preserved when you export designs from Adobe Photoshop and import them into Qt Design Studio.